carpentries-incubator/pangenomics/_episodes/06-get_homologues.md

 ~~~
 {: .output}

-Now we have in only one file all the description of our clustering results!
+Now we have in only one file the description of our clustering results!